georgedashen/DualNetGO/README.md

 For installing torch-1.10.1+cu111, please go to the pytorch official website and find the corresponding version in the **previous-versions** site.
 Or you can use the command `pip install torch==1.10.1+cu111 torchvision==0.11.2+cu111 torchaudio==0.10.1 -f https://download.pytorch.org/whl/cu111/torch_stable.html` provided by the website.

-If installation failed for torch-scatter, you can try to install with `pip install torch-scatter -f https://pytorch-geometric.com/whl/torch-1.10.1+cu111.html` and replace the torch and cuda version with your own one.
+If installation failed for torch-scatter (also for torch-sparse or torch-cluster), you can try to install with `pip install torch-scatter==2.1.1 -f https://pytorch-geometric.com/whl/torch-1.10.1+cu111.html` and replace the torch and cuda version with your own one.

 ## Quick run
 Before running any code, please make sure corresponding [processed_data](https://zenodo.org/records/10526397) has been downloaded, extracted, and placed in the **data** folder.